kiranmayi5/Database-Projects/README.md

-# Welcome to My Database Project Repository!
+# Welcome to My SQL Project Repository!

 I’m **Kiran Mayi Hari Babu**, a data professional passionate about designing and querying databases to extract actionable insights.
 This repository showcases a collection of projects focused on demonstrating expertise in SQL, database design, and data analysis.